 10.)
 Even though they are primarily beneficial, they are not discriminatory predators and have no problems with eating a bee just as they would a pesky caterpillar.
 So, technically they can be both beneficial and a pest.

-But wait, there’s even more on the praying mantis!
+But wait, there’s still more on the praying mantis!

 11.)
 They have been around for a while; since the Cretaceous Period – 166 million years ago.